Timer Start Node

 Similar Workflow Nodes

-While the names are similar, the Timer Start node is different from the Start node and Timer node.
+While the names are similar, the Timer Start node is different from the Start, Timer, and Timer Start nodes.
 Here are the nodes compared:

 Settings Menu Description

 Next, let's explore the node's Settings Menu.
-This menu appears as a blue menu bar, either above or below the node, when you select the node itself.
+This menu appears as a blue menu bar, either above or below the node, when selected.
 The Timer Start node has these Settings Menu options:

 Setting